bluewitch/dwulf-manifesto/Code_Languages.md

 One of the most dynamic features of JavaScript is that it has first-class functions, meaning that functions are treated like any other first-class object — they can be stored in variables, passed around, returned from other functions, and even hold their own properties.

 this means that you can take advantage of powerful design patterns such as higher-order functions (map, reduce, etc.), partial function application, callbacks, and more.
 First-class functions are a vital part of the JavaScript landscape.

+## JSON Web Token (JWT)
+JSON Web Token (JWT) with Web API.
+The modern approach for authenticating a user is through token based (key:value) pair authentication scheme.
+It relies on signed tokens which are sent by user to server with each request.
+It is becoming very popular because it naturally blends with stateless Web APIs and other REST services.

 ### Higher Order Functions